As of September 1, 2022, we have received commitments from more than 130 employers representing 120,000+ employees in our region.

 Yes, all types of diversity must be embraced to create a true, welcoming culture of inclusion in our workplaces and in our community.
 Diversity, in all its forms, contributes to broader perspectives, innovative ideas and better business outcomes.
-The best practices that we hope companies will share as part of this pledge will create more welcoming environments for people from all backgrounds.
+The best practices that we hope companies will share as part of this pledge will create more inclusive environments for people from all backgrounds.
 MMAC is focusing on these particular goals because of the acute disparities and because employment and advancement are two areas MMAC members can impact.
 As stated in the pledge:

 Our workplaces are increasingly diverse.
 Today’s workforce spans four generations of people, all of whom have their own identities, unique perspectives, and come from varied backgrounds, races, religions, ethnicities and sexual orientations.
 As employers in the Milwaukee Region, it is critical for us to recognize, include, welcome and celebrate all aspects of this diversity.

 MMAC has been engaged in efforts to improve educational attainment for more than 25 years.
 We recognize that this is a long-term challenge and MMAC remains committed to strengthening educational outcomes.
-MMAC also works to connect companies to classrooms, because studies have shown that students who have access to high-quality experiences as part of career exploration are likelier to complete high school and succeed in post-secondary and career pathways.
+MMAC also works to connect companies to classrooms, because studies have shown that students who have access to high-quality experiences as part of career exploration are likelier to complete high school and succeed in post-secondary education and career pathways.

 There isn’t one solution to this challenge, there are many, and employers must play an active role.
 As this work continues, there are actions organizations can take to create more inclusive workplace cultures, expand recruitment, provide professional development and mentor and sponsor current employees.

 No. Our research found that African-Americans currently make up 14% of our work force and 4.7% of management.
 Hispanic/Latino people make up 8% of our work force and 3.4% of management.
-Meanwhile, the following chart from the most recent MMAC economic data report shows data for the Milwaukee metro area by race.